 A few chapters later Jesus is refusing to perform validating ‘signs’ (before, once again, getting into a boat.
-Mark 8.11-12.
+Mark 8.11-12).
 Interestingly, in Matthew’s gospel Jesus allows just one sign – the sign of Jonah (12.38-42).
 Jesus particularly identified with the man who spent three days in the belly of the whale.
 Though Mark does not make that link explicit his readers surely hear echoes of Jonah in this story – the boat, a life-threatening storm, the key character asleep, the crew all terrified, capsizing imminent?
 Jonah and Jesus were both woken up and a response or answer is expected of them.
-The storm is calmed through their initiative and actions.
+In both stories the storm is calmed through their initiative and actions.
 Both stories close with fear and awe.
-But few bible commentators I notice give this much attention.
+But relatively few bible commentators give this much attention.

 Only someone seriously exhausted, or deeply trusting, would be sleeping through a storm like that.
 Around him professional sailors fear drowning.
 Quite what would have happened if they hadn’t woken him, we do not know.
 Are we even supposed to ask?
 Is it really possible the whole gospel would have ground to a halt in Mark chapter 4 because Jesus and his disciples had drowned?
 Do we imagine drastically shortened Holy Land Pilgrimages gathering around a bench, overlooking the Sea of Galilee, with a memorial plate on it.